Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 22

-Upon the receipt of the report by any captain or fishery operator, the fishery radio station shall check the registration of the vessel or the location of set net deployment, and fill in the Pacific bluefin tuna catch reporting form (format as shown in Appendix 3 and Appendix 4) on behalf of the captain or fishery operator.
+Upon the receipt of reports by captains or fishery operators, fishery radio stations shall check the registration of the vessels or the locations of the set net deployment, fill in Pacific bluefin tuna catch reporting forms (format as shown in Appendix 3 and Appendix 4) on behalf of the captains or fishery operators, and upload the reported information to the system designated by the central competent authority.

 Chapter IX The Designation and Management of Ports for Transshipment or Landing